SAVITA : As the story broke

 Dr Prasad added that Savita's case 'clearly reflects what happens when religion influences medical practice.'

 This is utterly extraordinary.
 It is also absolutely untrue.
-Unless he has been misquoted, Dr Prasad has made dreadful allegations against his Irish colleagues.
+Unless he has been misquoted, Dr Prasad has dragged the reputation of his Irish colleagues into the dirt.

 It should be noted that India not only has a dreadful maternal death rate, it has, according to the Lancet, also aborted up to 6 million babies in the past decade simply because they were girls.